LogoLogo

 • On the Console home page, under Build a solution, choose Launch a virtual machine.

-• Open the EC2 console dashboard and, under Launch instance, select the Launch instance button, and then choose the Launch instance option.
+• Open the and, under Launch instance, select the Launch instance button, and then choose the Launch instance option.

 Note